AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 Let's open a second Terminal in vscode so we can watch the pods.
 Click the “Split Terminal” button in the upper right of the Terminal window or press `Control+Shift+5`.
 You should now have 2 windows.

-On the right window, run:
+Switch your cursor focus to the right terminal window and run:

 `watch kubectl get pods -n training-lab` {{ execute }}